brainsum/cookieconsent/readme.md

 ## Usage

-Download the file cookieconsent.zip from the [latest release](https://github.com/brainsum/cookieconsent/releases/latest), and unpack its content.
+1. Download the file cookieconsent.zip from the [latest release](https://github.com/brainsum/cookieconsent/releases/latest), and unpack its content.

-Include the script file into your HTML page **before everything else.**
+2. Include the script file into your HTML page **before everything else.**

 ```
 <script src="cookieconsent.js"></script>
 ```

+3. Call the init() function with the Configuration Object.

+See a working example in the docs folder.

 ### Configuration object

-The plugin is being controlled mainly by a configuration object which is passed to the inital call.
+The script is being controlled mainly by a configuration object which is passed to the inital call.
 It acts as configuration and a global state object.

 ```javascript
 <script>